 To compensate the lack of food in Winter and in certain urban areas, you can consider trying to feed the birds, it isn’t very difficult.

-However, note that once you’ve started feeding them, you’ll have to move the feeder around so the birds have to keep foraging.
+However, note that once you’ve started feeding them, you’ll have to move the feeder around.
+This forces birds to keep foraging.

 Set up bird feeders in which you can offer the following types of seeds: